 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.47 applies to Fortran but is mitigated as specified below.

 Fortran supports interoperating with functions and data that can be specified by means of the C programming language.
 The facilities provided by interoperability with C features specify the interactions and thereby limit the extent of this vulnerability.

+When exchanging character strings with C, it is crucial to handle the fact that C terminates all strings with NUL and Fortran carries a length indicator.

+When interoperating with C, Fortran strings correspond to C strings; the NUL terminator must be added explicitly.

+Be aware that certain Fortran dummy arguments interoperate with a "C descriptor", as defined by the Fortran standard.
+These will require special code in the other language procedure to properly receive or pass the argument.

 6.47.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms documented in ISO/IEC 24772-1 clause 6.47.5.
+Use the avoidance mechanisms documented in ISO/IEC 24772-1 clause 6.47.5;

-Correctly identify the companion processor, including any options affecting its types.
+Correctly identify the companion processor, including any options affecting its types;

-Use the C interoperability features of Fortran (the iso_c_binding module, the ISO_Fortran_binding.h header file, and the bind(C) attribute), and use the correct constants therein to specify the type kind values needed.
+Use the C interoperability features of Fortran (the iso_c_binding module, the ISO_Fortran_binding.h header file, and the bind(C) attribute), and use the correct constants therein to specify the type kind values needed;

-Use the value attribute as needed for dummy arguments.
+Use the value attribute as needed for dummy arguments;

+Perform IO on any given file in one programming language only; consider restricting all IO to one language system only;

+Use C descriptors in the C code being interfaced when exchanging strings and dummy arguments.

 6.48 Dynamically-linked code and self-modifying code [NYY]